 I have to admit that the solution to stay in Europe with a Schengen visa for more than three months is not very flexible and quite exhausting.
 You have to check your schedule meticulously so not to overstay your Schengen visa.
 Possibly you need to apply for additional visas for countries outside of the Schengen area.
 We got tired of doing the whole visa application marathon over and over again and searched for another solution of a long-term visa for Europe.

 Although in the same visa treaty zone, visa requirements vary from country to country.
 Only a few countries offer long-term visas and these are the countries you have to go for.
-Because of my ties to France with a holiday home we decided to try France for a long-term visa.
-At the time that we were looking for a stay in Europe longer than three months, also Sweden and Italy offered long-term visas for tourists.
+Because of my ties to France with a holiday home, we decided to try France for a long-term visa.
+At the time that we were looking for a stay in Europe for more than three months, also Sweden and Italy offered long-term visas for tourists.
 Spain and Portugal were an option for retirees.

 Visa requirements change occasionally.